StephanErb/aurora/docs/reference/configuration-tutorial.md

     run_task = SequentialTask(processes = [stage, run])

 `Process` also has optional attributes to customize its behaviour.
-Details can be found in the [*Aurora+Thermos Configuration Reference*](configuration-reference.md#process-objects).
+Details can be found in the [Aurora Configuration Reference](reference/configuration.md#process-objects).

 ## Getting Your Code Into The Sandbox